Dynamic Agents on GCP¶

 boot_disk_source_image: the boot disk source image of the PEDL agent that was shared with you.
 To use a specific version of the PEDL agent image from a specific project, it should be set in the format:

 label_key: key for labeling the PEDL agent instances.
 Defaults to

 network_interface: network configuration for the PEDL agent instances.
+See the GCP API Access section for the suggested configuration.
 (Required)

 network: network resource for the PEDL agent instances.
 The network configuration should specify the project id of the network.
 It should be set in the format:

 subnetwork: subnetwork resource for the PEDL agent instances.
 The subnet configuration should specify the project id and the region of the subnetwork.
 It should be set in the format:

 external_ip: flag to using external IP address for the PEDL agent instances.
 See Network Requirements for instructions on whether an external IP should be set.
 Defaults to

 network_tags: an array of network tags to set firewalls for the PEDL agent instances.
 This is the one you identified or created in System requirements - Firewall Rules.
 Defaults to be an empty array.
 (Optional)